 Thanksgiving books for kids share the early history of the United States, gratitude, and thankfulness.
-Do you know that thankfulness is a habit–something to practice and make a regular part of your day?
+Did you know that thankfulness is a habit–something to practice and make a regular part of your day?
 (Kind of like exercise!)

 We practice thankfulness each night in our family prayers.
 If this isn’t something you want to do, you might share things for which you are grateful at a family meal.